mvysny/lazyqemu/README.md

 but this gives the guest OS more memory to work with.

 You can inflate and deflate the balloon as many times as you need.
 By default the balloon inflating and deflating is manual work: you run `virsh setmem` to control the balloon size.
-However, lazyvirt can do this automatically for you (TODO not yet implemented).
+However, lazyvirt can do this automatically for you.

 ## Enabling Ballooning